octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ### Initial storage

-However, in order to **originate** a Michelson contract on Tezos, we also need to provide the initial storage value, we can use `compile-storage` to compile the LIGO representation of the storage to Michelson.
+However, in order to **originate** a Michelson contract on Tezos, we also need to provide its initial storage value, we can use `compile-storage` to compile the LIGO representation of the storage to Michelson.

 ```shell